 AMSOIL Signature Series 7 of 9

-• Cold start: 44% better flow at −30°C
+• Cold start: 44% better flow at −30°C (ASTM D5293)

-• TBN: 28–35% more acid reserve
+• TBN: 28–35% more acid reserve (ASTM D2896)

-• Turbo deposits: 3.6× fewer (TEOST 33C)
+• Turbo deposits: 3.6x fewer in TEOST 33C (mfr-commissioned)

-• Drain interval: 25,000 mi vs 7,500 mi
+• Drain interval: up to 25,000 mi vs 7,500–10,000 mi*

-• API SP certified — warranty safe
+• API SP certified.
+No warranty complications.

 Royal Purple HPS 2 of 9